surniaulula/wpsso/readme.txt

 = 6.20.1-dev.2 =

-(2020/02/10) Added a "Delete All Files in Cache Folder" button in the SSO &gt; Tools and Actions page.
+(2020/02/10) Added "Delete All Files in Cache Folder" and "Change to All/Basic Options View" buttons in the SSO &gt; Tools and Actions page.

 = 6.20.0 =